Edit

 You can also control if the default gets a public or an internal IP, or if it gets created at all when enabling the add-on.

-• None: The default Nginx ingress controller is not created and will not be deleted if it already exists.
-Users should delete the default NginxIngressController custom resource manually if desired.
+• None: The default NGINX ingress controller isn't created and isn't deleted if it already exists.
+You should manually delete the default NginxIngressController custom resource if desired.

-• Internal: The default Nginx ingress controller is created with an internal load balancer.
-Any annotations changes on the NginxIngressController custom resource to make it external will be overwritten.
+• Internal: The default NGINX ingress controller is created with an internal load balancer.
+Any annotation changes on the NginxIngressController custom resource to make it external are overwritten.

-• External: The default Nginx ingress controller created with an external load balancer.
-Any annotations changes on the NginxIngressController custom resource to make it internal will be overwritten.
+• External: The default NGINX ingress controller created with an external load balancer.
+Any annotation changes on the NginxIngressController custom resource to make it internal are overwritten.

-• AnnotationControlled (default): The default Nginx ingress controller is created with an external load balancer.
-Users can edit the default NginxIngressController custom resource to configure load balancer annotations.
+• AnnotationControlled (default): The default NGINX ingress controller is created with an external load balancer.
+You can edit the default NginxIngressController custom resource to configure load balancer annotations.)

-Control the default ingress controller configuration when creating the cluster
+Control the default ingress controller configuration on a new cluster

-To enable application routing on a new cluster, use the az aks create command, specifying the --enable-app-routing and the --app-routing-default-nginx-controller flags.
-You need to set the <DefaultIngressControllerType> to one of the configuration options described earlier.
+• Enable application routing on a new cluster using the az aks create command with the --enable-app-routing and --app-routing-default-nginx-controller flags.
+You need to set the <DefaultIngressControllerType> to one of the configuration options described in Control the default NGINX ingress controller configuration.

 az aks create \